Georgetown Hoyas Logo

 Meaning and History

 Over time, the letter “G” gained the right to exist independently.
 It began to be used as a full-fledged emblem, separate from the mascot’s image.
-Its pointed edges resemble the teeth of a predator, and the rounded curve creates a deceptive sense of security.
+Its pointed edges resemble a predator’s teeth, and the rounded curve creates a deceptive sense of security.
 That is, the associative hint of the bulldog remains, but it is difficult to notice.

 What is Georgetown Hoyas?

 The Georgetown Hoyas are the sports department of Georgetown University.
 It represents the university in intercollegiate competitions, participating in NCAA Division I as a member of the Big East Conference.
-The football team also competes in the Patriot League FCS in Division I. The university has 23 student teams, the most famous of which is basketball.
+The football team also competes in the Patriot League in Division I FCS.
+The university has 23 student teams, the most famous of which is the basketball team.
 There are also representatives in CSA (women’s squash), MAISA (sailing), and EARC (rowing).

 1978 – 1995